-Users want to be able to trust apps.
-They want an honest answer to the question: "Should I trust this app and its claims?"
-Openly Operated is a certification that ensures apps and their operators are verifiably transparent in everything they do, and therefore creating user protections and meaningful assurances.
-On this page, we describe specific scenarios of how the transparency in Openly Operated products make them superior to the status quo.
+Users want to know if they can trust an app or service with their data.
+Openly Operated is a certification that ensures apps are verifiably transparent in everything they do, which creates user protections and meaningful assurances.
+Here, we describe scenarios of how the transparency in Openly Operated products make them superior.

 |Openly Operated Solution||Openly Operated certifications require apps to fully disclose their source code, making it impossible to hide any code.
 In this scenario, while undergoing Openly Operated certification, any code that uploads the user's address book to third parties would be immediately revealed.|